BIO-RSG/PhytoFit/USERGUIDE.md

             is &lt;= time resolution (i.e 1 for daily data, or 8 for weekly data)

+        -   Remove background
+            If this is checked, the background chlorophyll-a line will be subtracted from the data points / curve before calculating the amplitude and magnitude.

     -   For Threshold:

         -   threshold coefficient